 Another screwdriver set I picked up is fantastic, but it does not contain any of the other tools.
 This is the iFixit Manta Driver Kit:

 This model is assembled using hundreds of tiny screws.
-The screws are marked by Eaglemoss with designations like AP, BP, AM, CM, etc. As there will be many types of plastic screws (ending in P) and metal screws (ending in M), keeping them organized is extremely helpful.
-And, since Eaglemoss includes extra screws in every issue, you will need someplace to store them all.
+The screws are marked with designations like AP, BP, AM, CM, etc. As there will be many types of plastic screws (ending in P) and metal screws (ending in M), keeping them organized is extremely helpful.
+And, since extra screws are included in every issue, you will need someplace to store them all.

 I bought a cheap 36-slot organizer from Amazon but any similar product would work fine.
 I taped the small designation labels included with the screw bags into each compartment to keep everything tidy.